JessCraft627/BefreshFrontend/README.md

 Custom

 ## Features
+Ability to see all products and click on details to see the products ingredients.
+Top picks section!
+See the most popular items that are selling.
 A shopping cart "box" that a user has to fill to be able to checkout.

 ##  Installation: